 The first fruit we taste today is one of the oldest fruits of the land.
 (Hold up figs for everyone to see.)
-Symbolic of "Netzach - נצח" eternity, endurance and longevity, the fig is believed by some to be the national tree of Israel.
+Symbolic of "Netzach - תצי," endurance and longevity, the fig is believed by some to be the tree of "national Israel."
 It reflects the everlasting fruitfulness of the Jewish people and our capacity to endure and survive in spite of every hardship.